snehapatil16/Pacman-AI-Search-Algos/README.md

 Pacman lives in a shiny blue world of twisting corridors and tasty round treats.
 Navigating this world efficiently will be Pacman's first step in mastering his domain.

-**Note:** A description of the files involved in this project can be found in Appendix [Files](#Files) at the end of this document.

-**This assignment is to be completed in Python 3**

-## Getting Help
-We want these projects to be rewarding and instructional, not frustrating and demoralizing.
-But, we don't know when or how to help unless you ask.
-If you find yourself stuck on something, contact us via Slack or come by the office hours.
-If you can't make our office hours, let us know and we will be happy to schedule alternate times.

 # Agents
 The simplest agent in `searchAgents.py` is called the GoWestAgent, which always goes West (a trivial reflex agent).
 This agent can occasionally win: